-- Selected from English Department offerings.
-Courses selected must be 300- or 400-level.
+- Courses selected from English Department offerings must be 300- or 400-level.

 The minor requires a thesis comparable to an M.F.A. application portfolio.
-Before enrolling in Thesis for the Writing Minor (ENG 401), students must get permission from a thesis advisor with whom they wish to work.
+Before enrolling in Writing Minor Thesis (ENG 401), students must get permission from a thesis advisor with whom they wish to work.
 During the course, students will produce ten to fifteen poems or twenty-five to fifty pages of fiction or nonfiction.
 The thesis may be completed in the second upper-level workshop.

 - Optional Internship (3 credit hours)

 - Internships provide students the opportunity to earn course credit through professional experience in writing or editing for an organization, primarily in journalism or the arts.
 The English Department currently offers the Internship in Professional Writing (ENG 409).

 Further information about the writing minor is available from the English Department.